Halifax Explosion: Explosion

 A cloud of white smoke rose to at least 3600 m.
 The blast was felt as far away as Cape Breton (207 km) and Prince Edward Island (180 km).
 An area of over 1.6 km2 was completely destroyed by the explosion, and the harbour floor was momentarily exposed by the volume of water that was displaced.
 A tsunami was formed by water surging in to fill the void; it rose as high as 18 m above the high-water mark on the Halifax side of the harbour.
 Imo was carried onto the shore at Dartmouth by the tsunami.
 The blast killed all but one on the whaler, everyone on the pinnace and 21 of the 26 men on Stella Maris; she ended up on the Dartmouth shore, severely damaged.
 The captain's son, First Mate Walter Brannen, who had been thrown into the hold by the blast, survived, as did four others.
-All but one of the Mont-Blanc crew members survived.
+All but one of Mont-Blancs crew members survived.

-Over 1,600 people were killed instantly and 9,000 were injured, more than 300 of whom later died.
-Every building within a 2.6 km radius, over 12,000 in total, was destroyed or badly damaged.
+The blast instantly killed more than 1,600 people and injured an additional 9,000, more than 300 of whom later died.
+It destroyed or badly damaged every building within a 2.6 km radius, over 12,000 in total.
 Hundreds of people who had been watching the fire from their homes were blinded when the blast wave shattered the windows in front of them.
 Overturned stoves and lamps started fires throughout Halifax, particularly in the North End, where entire city blocks burned, trapping residents inside their houses.
 Firefighter Billy Wells, who was thrown away from the explosion and had his clothes torn from his body, described the devastation survivors faced: "The sight was awful, with people hanging out of windows dead.
 Some with their heads missing, and some thrown onto the overhead telegraph wires."
 He was the only member of the eight-man crew of the fire engine Patricia to survive.